spence-s/human-object-diff/README.md

 ### Prefiltering

 There may be some paths in your object diffs that you'd like to ignore.
 You can do that with prefiltering.
-As a convenience, ou can add this option as an array of strings, which are the keys of the base path of the object.
+As a convenience, you can add this option as an array of strings, which are the keys of the root paths of the objects.

 for instance